prezi/snakebasket/doc/usage.md

   candidates.

 ## Implementation
-Snakebasket does change any files in the pip source distribution.
+Snakebasket does not change any files in the pip source distribution.
 Instead, the module for the `install` command is patched to include the additional features.
 All standard pip unit tests pass with snakebasket.
 In addition tests have been written for the new features.